History

 HISTORY 216-0 Global Asians (1 Unit) Survey of Asian diasporas in the United States and elsewhere in the 19th and 20th centuries, emphasizing causes of migration, process of settlement, relations with other ethnic groups, and construction of diasporic identities.
 ASIAN_AM 216-0 and HISTORY 216-0 are taught together; may not receive credit for both courses.
 Historical Studies Distro Area

 HISTORY 218-0 The History of Latinas and Latinos in the United States (1 Unit) In this course, we will explore the 500-year history of Latinos in the United States—and, indeed, across the Americas—from the 16th century through the early 21st century.
 In its broadest sense, Latino History offers a reinterpretation of United States history that focuses on race, migration, labor, and empire.
+HISTORY 218-0 and LATINO 218-0 are taught together; may not receive credit for both courses.
 Historical Studies Distro Area

 HISTORY 250-1 Global History: Early Modern to Modern Transition (1 Unit) This course traces the histories of intellectuals, sailors, enslaved laborers, peasants, pirates, soldiers, activists, and consumers who created and then transformed the early modern world.
 Ranging across space, illuminating integration and interconnection, it considers the antecedents of our own globalized era and also ponders the discontinuities between the early modern world and our own.
 No prerequisites; first-time History students welcome.
 Global Perspectives on Power, Justice, and Equity Historical Studies Distro Area Historical Studies Foundational Discipline